KellbisJ/chatApp/README.md

-# chatApp
+# Chat App
-Basic Chat App Using Socket.io and Express.
+This a basic chat app using Socket.io and Express.

+###### Maybe in a future this app will be updated and deployed.